monishad07/blog-app/README.md

 App runs on: <br>

 http://localhost:3001 (or 3000 depending on config)

 # API Endpoints
-1 Authentication
-Method	Endpoint	Description
+Authentication<br>

-POST	/signup	Create new user
+POST /signup → Create a new user account<br>
-POST	/login	Login user
+POST /login → Login user and receive JWT token<br>

-2 Posts
-Method	Endpoint	Description
+Posts<br>

-GET	/posts	Get all posts
+GET /posts → Fetch all blog posts<br>
-POST	/posts	Create post
+POST /posts → Create a new post<br>
-PUT	/posts/:id	Update post
+PUT /posts/:id → Update an existing post using its ID<br>
-DELETE	/posts/:id	Delete post
+DELETE /posts/:id → Delete a post using its ID<br>

-3 Authentication Flow
+# Authentication Flow
 User signs up with username & password
 Password is hashed using bcrypt
 User logs in → receives JWT token
 Token stored in localStorage
 Token used for protected API access
-📸 Screenshots

-Add screenshots here for better presentation

-Login Page
+-> Login Page
-Blog Dashboard
+-> Blog Dashboard
-Add/Edit Post
+-> Add/Edit Post

 # Author
 Monisha